 It also pays to be extra cautious if you are alone on the riverbed and there are no other vehicles in sight.
 Be particularly careful about crossing a side stream if the water is murky and you can’t see the bottom.
 In which case it is better to stop and check the water’s depth and the bottom’s firmness by wading across first.

 Change down to low-range second gear, or low-range auto, and proceed across at a constant steady pace.
 Once into the water avoid stopping or changing gear.
 Maintaining a slow steady speed will create a bow wave in front of your vehicle which will help to keep water out of the engine compartment.

-Finally I wouldn’t consider crossing water over two feet deep unless traveling in convoy with at least one other vehicle.
+Finally, I wouldn’t consider crossing water over two feet deep unless travelling in a convoy with at least one other vehicle.

 If in doubt don’t cross that piece of water!
 You may be able to find a shallower crossing further downstream.
 You might even consider parking on high ground and walk the rest of the way to your fishing spot!

 About halfway through this short video clip, you can see a Toyota Hilux that has been modified to make it way more capable off-road; particularly over loose shingle.
 Don’t try this in your family 4wd!
 Letting your tires down to about 15 pounds makes a big difference on loose shingle.
 It makes the tires wider and they don’t dig in anywhere near as deeply.